VACCEB

 ABOUT our

 Shirley Gee is a highly accomplished executive with over 30 years of experience in strategic business planning, program management, and governmental compliance.
-As the Executive Director of the Vietnamese American Community Center of the East Bay (VACCEB) since 2010, she has successfully led efforts to develop sustainable funding strategies, expand partnerships, and enhance program delivery to meet the needs of underserved communities.
+As the Chief Executive Officer of the Vietnamese American Community Center of the East Bay (VACCEB) since 2010, she has successfully led efforts to develop sustainable funding strategies, expand partnerships, and enhance program delivery to meet the needs of underserved communities.